Randle, Kostecki share Sunday Supercars poles at The Bend

 However, the threat of some of the Chevrolet heavy-hitters remained, including none other than championship leader and Race 20 winner Kostecki.

-He went fastest to the first two sectors but ultimately came up just shy with a 1:50.1210s which puts the #99 Coca-Cola Camaro on the outside of the front row.
+He went fastest to the first two sectors but ultimately came up just shy with a 1:50.1210s which puts the #99 Camaro on the outside of the front row.

 Payne will start from Row 2 with van Gisbergen on his outside after the latter set a late 1:50.4954s, with Row 3 comprised of De Pasquale on the inside and Mostert on the outside.